-Style and speed on water: luxury yachts designed by car manufacturers - YBW
+Style and speed on water: Luxury yachts designed by car manufacturers - YBW

-Luxury yachts have always been head turners, but now car manufacturers such as Aston Martin, Jaguar, Ferrari and Bugatti are getting in on the game by entering the high end yacht market.
-How about matching your boat to your car?
+Luxury yachts have always been head turners, but now car manufacturers such as Aston Martin and Ferrari are getting in on the game by entering the high end yacht market

 Sleek lines, attention to detail, bespoke leather and chrome fittings, and an engine which throws the small of your back into your seat – we all love the idea of getting behind the wheel of a luxury car.